 - Respond promptly to communications from the locum tenens company.

 - Report any violation or infraction of the NALTO® code of ethics.

 NALTO® is an organization that works tirelessly to protect and support locum tenens companies, physicians, and healthcare facilities.
 If you believe a violation of the NALTO® code of ethics has occurred, please contact NALTO® to submit a report.
+You can download the NALTO® Best Practices in Credentialing guidelines.
 You can also download the NALTO® complaint form and submit it to us via fax or mail.